riscv-non-isa/riscv-asm-manual/riscv-asm.md

         addi a0, a0, %lo(UART_BASE)
 ```

-This example uses the `li` pseudo instruction to load a constant
+This example uses the `li` pseudoinstruction to load a constant
 and writes a string using polled IO to a UART:

 ```